 St. Faustina was a red head!
 Thankfully she wasn’t a red-hat.
 It’s probably not the most significant point about her but it brings a smile to the face.
 She was as tough as nails.
-Now, is that because people would have undoubtedly mention her red hair to her; or was it simply because she was red-head.
+Now, is that because people would have undoubtedly mention her red hair to her; or was it simply because she was red-head?
 Nurture or nature?
-Whatever, if she had been alive today, maybe a St. Catherine of Sienna would have kicked a few backsides – especially the red-hatted kind – into line on what is and what is not mercy.
+Whatever.
+If she had been alive today, maybe like St. Catherine of Sienna she would have kicked a few backsides – especially the red-hatted kind – into charitably into line on what is and what is not mercy.

 She also loved to run.
 A reference to going running in one of her letters reveals this fact.

 When it came to her love for Jesus she brought all of this to it – almost Pauline in her passion.
 What pained her most as she grew deeper in her union with Our Lord was seeing how much sin wounded Him.
 Her owns sins caused her agony because she knew how they made the One she loved suffer.
 This brought her to the point of asking Jesus why He didn’t simply punish sinners for their sins.
 Why did He not exercise His perfect Justice in a more manifest way?
 His answer is the answer that Cardinal Kasper fails to integrate into his work on mercy because of the error of universalism – the belief that everyone is going to Heaven.
 Like Hans Urs von Balthasar he thinks Hell is a divine concentration camp – a suggestion that totally misses the point regarding divine justice.